Garden133 Hardware: Solar-Powered, ESP32-Based Soil Moisture Sensor System Design

 Radio modules

 The Garden133 devices talk to the base station using LoRa radio modules.
 LoRa modules can be fairly inexpensive, and the protocol is designed for low-power, low-bandwidth communication with maximum range.
-It uses HopeRF RFM95W modules, which talk to the ESP32 via SPI9.
-The details of the radio connection link and the satellite sensor protocol I designed will be the subject of a separate post.
+It uses HopeRF RFM95W modules, which talk to the ESP32 via SPI10.
+The details of the radio connection link and the satellite sensor protocol I designed are the subject of a separate post.

 Basic board and microprocessor